krayon/nightynight/README.md

 ## Running ##

 On boot of the ESP8266, the `boot.py` script will run.
+At present, it does the
+following:

+  * Check if the Button (connected to Pin 12 (D4)) is being held down;
+    * If it is, enter *configuration mode*;
+  * If not, check for a `config.json` file;
+    * If the `config.json` file exists, but it dosen't contain non-empty `ssid` **AND** `pass` values, enter *configuration mode*;

+  * When trying to connect to the `ssid` listed...
+    * If connected successfully, enter into *normal operation* mode;
+    * If connection times out, enter *configuration mode*;

+Normal mode is currently just flashing the LED at a 1 second interval.

-At present, it just flashes the LED once a second.
+Configuration mode is currently just flashing the LED at a 200 millisecond interval.

 [//]: # ( vim: set ts=4 sw=4 et cindent tw=80 ai si syn=markdown ft=markdown: )